psychiatric-genomics-consortium/sex-stratified-depression/README.md

 git clone https://github.com/psychiatric-genomics-consortium/sex-stratified-depression.git
 ```

-A three column depression phenotype file (Family ID, Individuals ID, depression status (control = 1, case = 2)) is expected in the working directory and will need to have the same filename as your imputed data with a .pheno suffix.
+A three column depression phenotype file (Family ID, Individuals ID, depression status (control = 1, case = 2)) is required in the working directory and will need to have the same filename as your imputed data with a .pheno suffix.
 A header row in the phenotype file is optional if you are planning to use PLINK for the GWAS, but regenie will require a header row (FID, IID, depression).
 If your depression phenotype is also in column six of the fam file and you plan to use PLINK for the GWAS, you will need to delete the lines starting --pheno from the GWAS scripts in step 5, otherwise the GWAS will be performed twice with two identical outputs.

 The sample code assumes that all software can be loaded using ```module load {software}```.
 You can use ```module spider {software}``` to check whether the software is installed on your server and find it's location.
 If the software isn't available, then you will need to download and install the software and update the sample code to point to the relevant executable.